DarrOr24/Travel-Tip/README.md

 - Displayed in the header
 - Location is active in the list (gold color)
 - Marker on the map
 - Reflected in query params
+- Distance from the user is displayed
 - Copy url to clipboard
 - Share via Web-Share API